top of page

 45C143DD-E874-4282-B20A-9FBEFEEF65C1.webp

-I hold a Level 7 Postgraduate Diploma in Counselling Children and Young People from the University of Northampton and am a member of the BACP.
-I’m currently completing my Master’s in Counselling Children and Young People, continuing to deepen my knowledge in this specialist field.
+I hold an MSc in Counselling Children and Young People from the University of Northampton and I am a registered member of the BACP.
+I have specialist experience working with children and young people alongside my work with adults, and I remain committed to ongoing professional development.

 bottom of page